honeytrap/honeytrap-docs/docs/setup/server/install-server.md

 ## Install Docker and Docker Compose

-The installation of Honeytrap is relying on Docker and Docker Compose.
+The installation of HoneyTrap is relying on Docker and Docker Compose.
 Useful information for installing these applications can be found in this section.

 ## Setup the prerequisites